-Title IX Coordinators at Harvard University support all members of the Harvard community and have specialized experience in responding to disclosures of sexual and gender-based harassment.
+Title IX Resource Coordinators at Harvard University support all members of the Harvard community and have specialized experience in responding to disclosures of sexual misconduct and harassment.
 They are also aware that your concerns may be of a sensitive nature and can offer supports to help you continue with your work or studies while maintaining appropriate discretion.

 - Course-related extensions and adjustments

 - University-issued and enforced no contact orders

 - Work and/or course schedule adjustments

 - Changes in housing and seating

 - Increased monitoring of certain areas of the campus